Nation of Islam: Conversion

-The NOI's recruitment efforts have proven particularly effective among drug addicts and incarcerated criminals.
-The Nation was active in prison ministry by the 1950s, with its numbers of imprisoned followers rising steadily in the latter part of that decade; many members, including Malcolm X, were recruited while in prison.
-Farrakhan stepped up the prison ministry in the 1980s in response to the growing incarceration of young black men under Ronald Reagan's presidential administration.
+The Nation was active in prison ministry by the 1950s, with its numbers of imprisoned followers rising steadily in the latter part of that decade; among these imprisoned recruits was Malcolm X. Farrakhan stepped up the prison ministry in the 1980s.
 By the early 1960s, prison authorities were raising concerns that the NOI was exacerbating racial tensions in prisons.
-Some incarcerated members have claimed to have experienced discriminatory treatment from prison authorities because of their religion, and in certain cases have filed legal action as a result.
+Some incarcerated members have reported discriminatory treatment from prison authorities because of their religion, and have sometimes responded with legal action.

 Various motivations have led people to join the Nation.
-Some members for instance reported that joining helped them with their low self-esteem or depression; the historian Zoe Colley thought that the Nation appealed to men living in poverty by offering them the "opportunity to reclaim their manhood and sense of pride".
-Ula Y. Taylor, a scholar of African American studies, suggested that female members were attracted by the Nation's offer of a "stable family life" and the opportunity to get involved in "the development of a new black nation".
-The Nation also attracted followers with its offer of a separate schooling system where African American children would not suffer the racism found in the mainstream public school system.
+The historian Zoe Colley thought that the NOI appealed to men living in poverty by offering them the "opportunity to reclaim their manhood and sense of pride", with some members reporting that joining helped them overcome low self-esteem or depression.
+Ula Y. Taylor, a scholar of African American studies, suggested that female members were attracted by the Nation's offer of a "stable family life" and the opportunity to assist "the development of a new black nation".
+The Nation also attracted followers with its offer of a separate schooling system where African American children would not suffer the racism found in public schools.